Fireplace Service Requests Are for Fireside Products Only

 Pilot Lighting Problems: Your manual is a particularly good resource if you are having trouble lighting your pilot light.
 If you have propane and continue to have problems lighting your pilot, it is very likely air was introduced into the gas line during the last tank refill or during an extended period of non use.
 The line will need to be bled by your propane company before your appliance will operate properly again.
 If you continue to have a problem and you have a natural gas appliance, your utility company, Cascade Natural Gas (382-6464) will provide additional assistance.

-Smoking Wood Fireplace: If your fireplace was working fine but begins to smoke, it can means two things:
+Smoking Wood Fireplace: If your fireplace was working fine but begins to smoke, it can mean a couple of things:

 - You need to have your chimney cleaned